 What is hidden abuse?

 Hidden abuse is psychological abuse perpetrated by evil hearts.
 It is abuse that often goes unnoticed or easily excused away as care and concern.
-It is maliciousness, cruelty, abandonment, and evil mind games geared at damaging another person’s good heart.
+It is maliciousness, cruelty, abandonment, and evil mind games geared at damaging another person’s good and caring heart.

 I was recently given a pre-launch review copy of a book written by Shannon Thomas, LCSW (of Southlake Christian Counseling) called, Healing From Hidden Abuse: A Journey Through the Stages of Recovery from Psychological Abuse.